NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 ```
 The image file can be found in your project folder.

-Available file formats you can be accessed with `?devices`, ex: bmp, jpg, pdf ...
+Available file formats you can be accessed with `?Devices`, ex: bmp, jpg, pdf ...

 Finally, there is a lot of functionality in ggtree and other functions that isn't discussed here. use `?ggtree` and `?gheatmap` in R to see additional arguments and possibilities for different visualization of trees.

+NB: missing graphical device? you can add some libraries that will extend the possibilities of the `ggsave`function.
+Search for format and R, ex: for
+vectorized format: package `svglite`, package `devEMF`for enhanced metafile (emf+/emf) graphics (libreoffice and microsoft office) ....

 # The distanceR package
 The distanceR package make it easier to calculate trees, annotate and add heatmaps without the use of all the functions above.
 The package is available on [Håkon's github page](https://github.com/hkaspersen/distanceR.git).